rweigel/stats/hw.md

 2. A supply of 10 stickers, one for each digit: $10\cdot 9\cdot 8 = 10!/7!$;
 3. Same as 2., but also a license plate with the same three numbers as another license plate (but in a different order) being counted as the same license plate: $10!/(7!3!) = {10 \choose 3}$.

-You do not need to use a license plate/sticker analogy -- use whatever you need to in order to explain the equation at a fundamental level.
+You do not need to use a license plate/sticker analogy -- use whatever you need to explain the equation at a fundamental level.
 Save your answer as <code>HW3_1.pdf</code> or <code>HW3_1.md</code> and be prepared to explain your answer to the class.

 ## Bayes' Rule Derivation and Terminology